Misfits-Rebels-Outcasts/Blazor-Charts/README.md

 # Blazor-Charts
-This is an Open Source SVG Charts for Blazor and WebAssembly with minimal Javascript dependencies.
+This is an Open Source SVG (Scalable Vector Graphics) Charts for Blazor and WebAssembly.
+It uses C#, HTML and CSS with minimal Javascript dependencies.

 v0.0.2